 My Amateur Radio Email is: NJ0W(at)6T6KIX(dot)COM

 As an Amateur Radio Operator (Extra Class) I operate primarily as a Rover, whether it be 2m public service, 6m meteor scatter, or any of the various HF modes or bands.
-I have installed a Yaesu FT-897D all band transceiver and an Ameritron M500 solid state amp driving a Tarheel 80m-10m screwdriver antenna (mobile) or Inverted-V wire antenna (portable), a 400w TE Systems 6m linear into either a PAR Electronics 6m stressed Moxon, a PAR Electronics 6m Omniangle, or a 6m Mosley 5el beam on a trailer-hitch mounted 29' push-up mast (choice of antenna will depend mostly on the wind velocity and available set-up time at the operating location), and a 375w TE Systems 2m linear into a 4el beam (or bareback into a 2m whip).
+I have installed a Yaesu FT-897D all band transceiver and an Ameritron M500 solid state amp driving a Tarheel 80m-10m screwdriver antenna (mobile) or Inverted-V wire antenna (portable), a 400w TE Systems 6m linear into either a PAR Electronics 6m stressed Moxon or a PAR Electronics 6m Omniangle on a trailer-hitch mounted 29' push-up mast, and a 375w TE Systems 2m linear into a 4el beam (or bareback into a 2m whip).
 I also have another mast and 500' of coax available for detached operation if needed.

 For power, my 4WD Ford F-150 has an upgraded 235 amp alternator charging a bank of three 12v deep cycle lead/acid batteries that are rated at a total of 320 amp-hours.
 I am able to run in excess of 14 hours between charges even when running full output WSJT modes.
 When Roving, I also set my HT up for APRS w/GPS location (you can track me at <http://aprs.fi/?call=nj0w-7>).
 This has worked fairly well even in remote areas.
 I do keep a listening watch for 6m Es when moving, but safety will always come first so it may not always be possible (logging can be problematical while moving).
 I generally monitor 146.520 FM simplex and 50.125 USB when Roving.

 I batch process QSL cards upon return from each trip; SASE is required!
 I usually prepare custom QSL card backs for each operating location that have a photo of the GPS readout, the applicable grids (1,2,or 4), and Single, Boundary, or Confluence operation annotated.
 If you want separate cards for each grid from a multi-grid operating location, then please include a note or send separate cards for each grid to clue me in, otherwise I will return just one card.
-Due to the annoying kludge required for Rovers to use LotW, I am not uploading at this time although due to software improvements I am looking at it again.
+Due to the annoying kludge required for Rovers to use LotW, I am not uploading at this time although I occasionally check for software updates that would make it more Rover friendly.

 For those that have a lot of QSO's for me to validate, if you would like to send a single card and a summary sheet in a format that I can use to validate my grid activations (IOW; the same info that a card has) you can do that.
 I would like one of your cards as a 'souvenir' and since I do want to apply for the 'reverse FFMA' award someday (grids activated vs grids contacted) I will need evidence of having activated each grid I operate from so the sheet will need to meet that requirement.
 I will, of course, accept a stack of cards too.